priyankasingh02/PowerBI-/README.md

 # PwC-forage-virtual-experience

-The tasks given under PwC PowerBI Virtual Experience Program in Forage.
+The tasks are given under the PwC PowerBI Virtual Experience Program in Forage.

-Task 1: Introduction on PowerBI
+Task 1: Introduction to PowerBI

 Task 2: Call Centre Trends

 Create a dashboard in Power BI that reflects all relevant Key Performance Indicators (KPIs) and metrics in the dataset.

-This task requires you to create a dashboard in Power BI that displays all the relevant KPIs and metrics related to call center trends.
+This task requires you to create a dashboard in Power BI that displays all the relevant KPIs and metrics related to call centre trends.
 Possible KPIs include:

-Overall customer satisfaction: This KPI measures the satisfaction level of customers who contacted the call center for support.
+Overall customer satisfaction: This KPI measures the satisfaction level of customers who contacted the call centre for support.
 Overall calls answered/abandoned: This KPI measures the number of calls answered by agents versus the number of calls abandoned by customers.
 Calls by time: This KPI measures the volume of calls during different times of the day, week, or month.
 Average speed of answer: This KPI measures the average time taken by agents to answer customer calls.
 Agent’s performance quadrant -> average handle time (talk duration) vs calls answered: This KPI measures the performance of agents in terms of the average handle time of calls versus the number of calls answered.

 Task 3: Customer Retention